-The Iowa Board of Nursing (IBON) grants Authority to Test (take NCLEX) after the student's graduation date is recorded on the official transcript.
+The Iowa Board of Nursing (IBON) grants authorization to Test (take NCLEX) after the student's graduation date is recorded on the official transcript.
 IBON will not accept waivers or letters of explanation when degree conferral is earlier than the official transcript date.

-A student deficient nine hours or less for graduation may participate in commencement exercises, but he/she will not be certified to take NCLEX-RN examinations until he/she completes the deficient courses and has received an official graduation date from the University.
+A student deficient nine hours or less for graduation may participate in commencement exercises, but he/she will not be authorized to take the NCLEX-RN examination until he/she completes the deficient courses and has received an official graduation date from the University.
 Completion of the deficient courses and the NCLEX-RN application process must occur prior to the administration of the NCLEX-RN examination.